Modern Slavery Statement

 Further actions and goals

-For 2017-18, we have increased the amount of spend via the frameworks from £950k to £1.9m.
-However, this represents a fraction of the non-pay spend for the university.
+For 2018-19, we have increased the amount of spend via the frameworks from £1.9M to just over £2.5m.
+Whilst the University has made significant increases in the spend with frameworks over the last three years this continues to represent a fraction of the non-pay spend for the University.
 We will continue to deliver more recruitment via a formal framework route.

 The University follows a devolved procurement structure.
-The aim is to reduce the number of engagements and spend whereby little or no due diligence has been undertaken with suppliers prior to contract acceptance and implementation.
-This will be tackled with further education and training of procurement processes.
-The Procurement Procedure is being rolled out detailing the needs for diligence.
+The aim is to reduce the number of engagements and spend whereby little or no due diligence has been undertaken with suppliers prior to contract acceptance and implementation This objective will be achieved by ensuring that the procurement team continue to engage and support people who are involved with the procurement of goods and services for their respective departments and schools.
+Also, the procurement team will carry on monitoring and authorising purchase orders and the set-up of suppliers within the Universities Business Connect procure to pay system involving individual non-pay spend above £5K.

 Modern Slavery will be added to the risk register to ensure that processes are monitored at regular intervals.